 Everyone has the right to healthcare without discrimination.
 However, people with an intellectual disability have much worse health outcomes than the general population.

-In 2019, Inclusion Australia joined the NSW Council for Intellectual Disability to run the Our Health Counts – End Deadly Disability Discrimination Campaign.
+In 2019, Inclusion Australia joined the Council for Intellectual Disability (CID) to run the Our Health Counts – End Deadly Disability Discrimination Campaign.